 So for example, if you like surfing and playing with the waves, it’s worth thinking about buying kites made specifically for this style of riding.
 You can also choose hybrid kites.
 For example, in Ozone Enduro you can change the style to Freeride, Freestyle or Wave thanks to the settings on the bridle lines.

 It is true that it may take a little longer to get used to a kite dedicated to a certain style.
 However, most of the new generation kites these days are fairly easy to navigate for a person who can already ride.
 For sure it will allow you to save a bit of cash and it will push you to progress a bit faster.
 Afterwards, you can just buy a Wave Board and you will have your dream set.

 The last super important factor is the cost of the gear.
 One of the first questions that our students ask is: can I buy used gear or does it have to be new?

 For sure it’s not a bad idea to buy used gear.
 Especially at the beginning.
 However, you have to make sure that the material is in a good condition.
 Check for example if the canopy is not white from constant folding of the kite or the trailing edge doesn’t have tears or cracks and make sure it’s airtight.

-In any case, we have to remember that different brands and models of the kites will generate different power.
-For example a 12 m Airush Lithium will pull significantly less than 12 m Core XR.
+In any case, we have to remember that different brands and models of kites will generate different power.
+For example, a 12 m Airush Lithium will pull significantly less than 12 m Core XR.
 It is always good to contact your local dealers and try different kite brands.
-Have a chat with some specialists in these field.
+Have a chat with some specialists in this field.

 We have to also remember that the size of the board is also important when choosing the kite.
 However, you shouldn’t buy a bigger board instead of a bigger kite.

-In this article we took as an example a rider who weighs 80 kg and has a board around 136-137 cm long.
-However, the question how to choose the board, is a topic for another article.
+In this article, we took as an example a rider who weighs 80 kg and has a board around 136-137 cm long.
+However, the question of how to choose the board is a topic for another article.
 Follow us and find it out soon!

 Windy regards from Tarifa! 🙂